senadkurtisi/Multivariate-Time-Series-Forecast/README.md

 | :-------------: | :-------------: | :-------: |
 |     8      | 6       | 1       |

-**Weight init**

-For the linear layer Uniform Kaiming initialization was used.
-It resulted in faster convergence than using the default PyTorch initialization for the linear layer.

 ## Training
 The model was trained for **300 epochs** using Google Colab.